biojava/biojava.github.io/wiki/BioJava:CookBook:Distribution:Composition.md

 The following program is a full application that can determine the composition of one or more `SymbolList`s or `RichSequence` objects.
-The application can count words or any order (size) and can count them as overlapping or non-overlapping words (eg triplets or codons).
+The application can count words of any order (size) and can count them as overlapping or non-overlapping words (eg triplets or codons).

 The program uses the Jakarta CLI library for processing command line